aymanaboghonim/elmentor-landing-page-clean/FINAL_VERIFICATION_REPORT.md

 ## Overview

-This report documents the comprehensive final verification of all components, styles, and functionality of the Elmentor Landing Page implementation.
+This report documents the comprehensive final verification of all components, styles, and functionality of the aymanaboghonim Landing Page implementation.
 Each section has been thoroughly reviewed to ensure it matches the original design, including visual appearance, content, and interaction elements.

 ## Component-by-Component Verification